 "The Salkantay adventure goes beyond deluxe lodges and a great trek... it is a unique opportunity to experience ancient history in the Land of the Incas, as well as the most interesting and exotic variety of flora and fauna, all in the company of new friends and like-minded souls."- Mountain Lodges of Peru

-Hike Machu Picchu, the highlight of the Inca Trail and a UNESCO World Heritage Site.
+Hike to the historic Sanctuary of Machu Picchu, a UNESCO World Heritage Site.

 Gaze at the Andes Mountains while sipping wine at our amazing guest lodges.

-Trek through 15 different eco systems on a historic section of the Inca Trail.
+Trek through 15 different eco systems on an historic section of the Inca Trail.

 Hike Machu Picchu, and enjoy this unique opportunity to experience ancient history in the Land of the Incas.
 Our 10-day Salkantay Trek begins in the beautiful and bustling city of Cusco, which is perfectly tucked into the hillsides at an elevation of 11,200 feet and was declared a UNESCO World Heritage Site in 1983.

-Our lodge to lodge trekking experience will take you on a historic section of Inca trail through 15 different eco-systems, while you hike a mountain pass over 15,000 feet, walk to villages where locals still maintain age-old traditions and re-discover the mystical beauty of Machu Picchu, the crown jewel of the Inca Empire.
-Each day’s trek ends at a deluxe lodge followed by gourmet meals.
+Our lodge-to-lodge trekking experience takes us on a historic section of Inca trail through 15 different eco-systems.
+We climb a mountain pass over 15,000 feet, walk to villages where locals still maintain age-old traditions, and re-discover the mystical beauty of Machu Picchu, the crown jewel of the Inca Empire.
+Each day’s hike ends at a deluxe lodge followed by gourmet meals.

 Arrive in Cusco, the once capital of the Inca Empire.
-Meet the group for welcome drinks and dinner at 7:00pm.
+Meet the group and guide(s) for welcome drinks and dinner at 7:00 pm.

-Our first stop will be a visit to the Inca ruins at Tarawasi near the town of Limatambo before ascending a winding mountain road to a site called Marcoccasa.
-Here we will begin our hike to Soraypampa along a picturesque path called the “Camino Real” (Royal Path).
-Our lodge for tonight sits under the glacier peak of Mt.
-Salkantay, among the most sacred in Inca mythology and the highest in the region (20,600 ft).
+Our first stop is a visit to the Inca ruins at Quillarumiyok near the town of Mollepata before ascending a winding mountain road to a site called Challacancha.
+Here we begin our hike to Soraypampa along a picturesque path called the “Camino Real” (Royal Path).
+Our lodge for tonight sits under the glaciatedpeak of Mt.
+Salkantay, among the most sacred in Inca mythology, and the highest in the region (20,600 ft).

-Today we will continue our slow and steady acclimation with a half-day hike up to Lake Humantay and its amazingly turquoise blue waters.
+Today we continue our slow and steady acclimatization with a half-day hike up to Lake Humantay and its amazingly turquoise blue waters.
 Relax at the lake, at an elevation of 13,845 ft, and wonder at the Humantay glacier looming above.
-You will have the afternoon to yourselves.
+You have the afternoon to yourselves.

-We embark on our longest and most strenuous but arguably the most magical day of the trek.
-Our hike begins up the Rio Blanco valley, circling Humantay Peak where we will encounter expansive plateaus dotted with boulders of varying sizes.
+We embark on our longest and most strenuous, but arguably the most magical, day of the trek.
+Our hike begins up the Rio Blanco valley and circles Humantay Peak, where we encounter an expansive plateau dotted with boulders of varying sizes.
 The final and most challenging part of today’s ascent is conquering the mountain switchbacks that take us to the Salkantay Pass, the highest point on the trek (15,213 ft).
 What follows is a dramatic descent through fields of giant boulders, often shrouded in fog.
-We will stay at the remote Wayra Lodge at Wayraccmachay.
+We stay at the remote Wayra Lodge at Wayraccmachay.

-We will descend along the banks of the Salkantay River into the lower elevations of the cloud forest and the warmer air of the jungle below en route to the Colpa Lodge located on a promontory above the confluence of three rivers.
+We descend along the banks of the Salkantay River into the lower elevations of the cloud forest and the warmer air of the jungle below en route to the Colpa Lodge, located on a promontory above the confluence of three rivers.
 Upon arrival at the lodge we get to experience the centuries-old tradition of the Pachamanca meal of local meats and vegetables cooked under hot stones in the ground.

-Today we leave the last of our lodges and hike for several hours under the jungle canopy, treading on original Inca steps to the ruins at the Llactapata Pass (elevation 8975 ft.).
-From the Llactapata Pass you will get your first glimpse of the “back” side of Machu Picchu.
+Today we leave the last of our lodges and hike for several hours under the jungle canopy, treading on original Inca steps, to the ruins at the Llactapata Pass (8975 ft).
+From the Llactapata Pass you get your first glimpse of the “back” side of Machu Picchu.
 After we explore the ruins at the pass our hike ends with a steep descent through bamboo forest.
 Enjoy a one-hour train ride to the village of Aguas Calientes.

-At dawn we will begin our journey to the sanctuary of Machu Picchu, where we will be given a 2-3 hour guided tour of the grounds plus a Huayna Picchu hike.
-Prepare to be awed by the supremely skilled architecture of the Temple of the Sun, the Watchtower and the many beautiful royal Inca residences.
-This afternoon we will transfer by train to our hotel in Ollantaytambo.
+In the early morning hours we begin our journey to the sanctuary of Machu Picchu, where we are given a 2-3 hour guided tour of the grounds, plus a Huayna Picchu hike.
+Prepare to be awed by the supremely skilled architecture of the Temple of the Sun, the Watchtower, and the many beautiful royal Inca residences.
+We spend a second night in the beautiful village of Aguas Calientes .

 We begin today with a short transfer to Ollantaytambo and enjoy a morning tour of the Ollantaytambo Ruins, gateway to the Antisuyo (the Amazon corner of the Inca Empire) and located at the northern end of the Sacred Valley.
-From there we will stop at the Chinchero Archeological site before transferring to Cusco and our final night.
+From there we stop at small local restaurant for lunch before transferring to Cusco for our final night.